 Many companies will advertise for writers.
 They request a "test" article to see if the writer can write the content they want.
 Most companies pay for these test articles, which I'm absolutely fine with doing.
 However, others use this method to obtain content without paying for it.
 Imagine the numerous aspiring writers who are ripped off this way—oh yeah, it's a LOT.
 I've been down this road a couple of times before I wised up—no more free content from me.

-Other companies obtain work from writers, pay for a few articles and then do NOT pay for anything else.
-They may even reject the article; citing missing keywords or the format is incorrect.
+Other companies obtain work from writers, pay for a few articles, and do NOT pay for anything else.
+They may even reject the article, citing missing keywords or the format is incorrect.
 However, if a client does that, check for your article online.
 There is a very good chance that they copied and pasted the article anyway.

-A form of insurance is to take your articles and post them to a blog before you have received payment for them.
+A form of insurance is to take your articles and post them to a blog before receiving payment for them.
 This way, someone cannot simply steal the content you created.
 I have never done this, but I know other writers do.

 Also, if a company wants to write articles for their "new" magazine for free because you'll gain "exposure" to the writing world, keep moving.
-There are many places that offer residual income, instant publishing, and the content remains yours.
-Maybe you don't mind working for free but if you publish an article that goes viral then you can make a lot of money off of it.
+Many places offer residual income, instant publishing, and the content remains yours.
+Maybe you don't mind working for free, but if you publish an article that goes viral, then you can make a lot of money off of it.
 Why would you want to give that away to some company that isn't paying you for your hard work?
 Just my opinion!

 5. Most companies do not charge a fee.

-If a company is requesting that you pay an application fee, membership fee, certification or even for your background check, then most likely it isn't legit.
+If a company is requesting that you pay an application fee, membership fee, certification, or even a fee for your background check, then most likely, it isn't legit.
 There are few exceptions to this rule.

 Research the company in question by visiting sites like the following: